geissdoerfer/shepherd/README.md

 ```

 Edit the `hosts` file in the root directory of the repository using your favorite text editor, assigning host names and known IP addresses of your BeagleBones.
-You can arbitrarily choose and assign the hostnames here and
+You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user.

 ```
 sheep:
   hosts:
-    beaglebone0:
+    sheep0:
         ansible_host: 192.168.1.100
-    beaglebone1:
+    sheep1:
         ansible_host: 192.168.1.101
-    beaglebone2:
+    sheep2:
         ansible_host: 192.168.1.102
   vars:
-    ansible_user: joe
+    ansible_user: jane
 ```

-The `bootstrap.yml` playbook sets the hostname, creates a user and enables passwordless ssh and sudo.
+The `bootstrap.yml` *Ansible* playbook sets the hostname, creates a user and enables passwordless ssh and sudo.
 Run it with:

 ```
-ansible-playbook -i hosts software/install/bootstrap.yml
+ansible-playbook -i hosts deploy/bootstrap.yml
 ```

-Finally, we use ansible to setup the *shepherd* software, optionally configuring PTP for time-synchronization:
+Finally, we use *Ansbile* to setup the *shepherd* software, optionally configuring PTP for time-synchronization:

 ```
-ansible-playbook -i hosts software/install/deploy.yml
+ansible-playbook -i hosts deploy/install.yml
 ```